Science studies: History of the field

 Science studies scholars such as Trevor Pinch and Steve Woolgar started already in the 1980s to involve "technology", and called their field "science, technology and society".
 This "turn to technology" brought science studies into communication with academics in science, technology, and society programs.

 More recently, a novel approach known as mapping controversies has been gaining momentum among science studies practitioners, and was introduced as a course for students in engineering, and architecture schools.
 In 2002 Harry Collins and Robert Evans asked for a third wave of science studies (a pun on The Third Wave), namely studies of expertise and experience answering to recent tendencies to dissolve the boundary between experts and the public.

-Application on natural and man made hazards
+Application to natural and man-made hazards

 Sheepfarming after Chernobyl

 A showcase of the rather complex problems of scientific information and its interaction with lay persons is Brian Wynne's study of Sheepfarming in Cumbria after the Chernobyl disaster.
 He elaborated on the responses of sheep farmers in Cumbria, who had been subjected to administrative restrictions because of radioactive contamination, allegedly caused by the nuclear accident at Chernobyl in 1986.
-The sheep farmers suffered economic losses and their resistance against the regulation imposed was being deemed irrational and not adequate.
+The sheep farmers suffered economic losses, and their resistance against the imposed regulation was being deemed irrational and inadequate.
 It turned out that the source of radioactivity was actually the Sellafield nuclear reprocessing complex; thus, the experts who were responsible for the duration of the restrictions were completely mistaken.
-The example lead to various attempts to better involve local knowledge and experience of lay people and to assess its often highly geographically and historically defined background.
+The example led to attempts to better involve local knowledge and lay-persons' experience and to assess its often highly geographically and historically defined background.